stanley-gu/standardsCh/chapter.md

 a long list of new systems biology journals, (Molecular Systems Biology) has stipulated that SBML is the preferred format for contributing models, hopefully other journals will follow.
-However, one aspect that still remains to be dealt with is to formalize the sematic rules for SBML.
+However, one aspect that still remains to be dealt with is to formalize the semantic rules for SBML.
 At the moment there is no guarantee that models written by different tools can be interchanged.
-If one focuses on the core specification in SBML that this is generally not an issue but it is vital that sematic validators be developed for SBML.
+If one focuses on the core specification in SBML that this is generally not an issue but it is vital that semantic validators be developed for SBML.

 The other area that has received a lot of attention in recent years is the development of tools for systems biology.
 However, much of what is being